-Another selfie by the port.
+Yet another selfie by the port.
 It was a wonderful moment watching those adorable swam swimming across the canal

-The view of this iconic crane located right next to the National Museum in Gdansk
+Walked this iconic crane located right next to the National Museum in Gdansk

 National Museum TripAdvisor reviews

-The Clock Tower with Christmas Tree by its side
+Loved clicking the Clock Tower with Christmas Tree by its side

-And that’s the beach in Sopot before sunset
+Headed to the Sopot Beach before sunset

-One of my top favorite cityscapes from Gdansk
+During evening strolls I happened to click this – one of my top favorite cityscapes from Gdansk

 Thou shalt be missed Gdansk!

-For a place as captivating as Gdansk, you definitely need set yourself free and take a stroll around the victorian streets of the city.
+For a place as captivating as Gdansk, you definitely need set yourself free and take a stroll around the Victorian streets of the city.
 And you will leave this place only to realize that it changed you forever.
 Transforming you into its true admirer!